1. Will density.coffee help me with dialing in espresso?

 2. Where can I get a 100ml Cylinder?

 Measuring Cylinder, 100ml – Class A, Tolerance: ±0.50ml – Borosilicate Glass, Blue Graduations – Round Base – Eisco Labs: Science Lab Cylinders: Amazon.com: Industrial & Scientific

 3. Density coffee assumes all coffee beans are a roughly average size, meaning blends and pretty common outliers pea berry, hard African beans or massive Pacamara wouldn’t necessarily fit the model or pack the same way.

 Correct.
 Actually an earlier version of density.coffee included counting the number of beans in the 100mls, to factor in bean size variation.
 But it was found 95% of the readings resulted in marginal recipe change.
 Only 5% of the results delivered a significant benefit.
 The time taken to count the beans significantly degraded the user experience to the point of being completely off putting.
-In addition, with experience you can use your eyes, and expect that small beans will behave like a darker roast, so subtracting 0.20 from the measured density could improve results.
-Very large beans behave as if they are a lighter roast, so adding 0.2 could improve results.
+In addition, with experience you can use your eyes, and expect that small beans will behave like a darker roast, they will have been roasted more thoroughly, so subtracting 0.20 from the measured density (extracting less) could improve results.
+Very large beans behave as if they are a lighter roast.
+They tend not to have roasted to the same extent all the way through, so adding 0.2 (extracting more) could improve results.

 4. I’m almost as against volume based measurements as James Hoffman